seqscope/NovaScope/docs/installation/requirement.md

 ### Checking Snakemake Installation

-If you are unsure whether [Snakemake](https://snakemake.readthedocs.io/en/stable/) is installed in your system, you can check by running the following command:
+If you are unsure if [Snakemake](https://snakemake.readthedocs.io/en/stable/) is installed, run:

 ```sh
 snakemake --version
 ```

-On systems that support the `module` command, you can load the `snakemake` module using the following command:
+On systems that support the `module` command, you can load the `snakemake` module using:

 ```sh
 ## check if snakemake is available as a module